Music

 - They can make connections between the music they have heard and their own life experiences and learning in other subjects

-- They are able to teach themselves or friends a new piece of music independently
+- They are able to teach themselves or friends a new piece of music independently.

 - They can organise sounds for a purpose, in a structure, communicating ideas effectively.